Stocks To Buy When The Selling Stops, Part II - Salesforce.com

 In those six years, it has had net debt for only two of those years.
 Otherwise it has plenty of net cash.

 That's because of the SEC's old friend, deferred revenue.
 You can see that deferred revenue line climbing above, growing at a similar rate to total revenue each year.
 Deferred revenue is a confusing accounting term.
 It's actually a balance sheet liability item.
 It means "the liability I have to customers to deliver the stuff that they have already paid me for which I haven't recognized as revenue or earnings yet because I haven't delivered it".
 (Accounting students, you can thank us later for making this easy on you).
 The matching asset on the balance sheet is, you guessed it, the cash the customer already paid you.
 And THAT is why CRM generates so much money.
 Because when Benioff left ORCL and SEBL, although he colored it Aloha, he never forgot those sales chops and in particular that lovely perpetual license gusher of cash.
 You won't find the phrase "perpetual license" anywhere at CRM.
 Anyone who says those words in Salesforce Tower is escorted to the door by security.
 No, perpetual licenses aren't a thing at CRM.
 You can't give CRM money and use the software forever.
 You can only give them money and use the software for a year or two.
 Five tops.
 Then you have to give them more money to use it for longer.
 Oh and by the way they have your data and its all entangled with other apps they have sold you or integrated to so, are you really going to switch vendor?
 Thought not.
-Tom and Larry taught their boy good.
+Tom and Larry taught the boy good.

 In CRM's case the stuff is more or less free to actually deliver, because it involves flipping a virtual red switch in a virtual server and saying "customer X can now access their stuff in our system".
 Each month that customer X uses the software-as-a-service, CRM recognizes one month's worth of revenue and earnings in the income statement; that revenue is very high margin because it requires CRM to do very little incremental work to deliver the service.
 They already own the datacenters and already have to pay the air-con bill, etc.